IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt-site.md

 7. Examine the VDC information displayed, and then click the **Add-on services** tab.

     Note the ability to create a new VDC.
-Clicking this button would open the dialog seen earlier when provisioning a new VCF as a Service multitenant instance.
+Clicking this button would open the dialog that was seen earlier when provisioning a new VCF as a Service multitenant instance.

     ![](_attachments/ip-vmware-VCFaaS-instancesDirectorVDCSummary.png)